Selecting specificities for a Bispecific T-cell Engaged Antibody

 Engineering a Bispecific T-cell Engaged Antibody with the help of de novo antibody protein sequencing

 In order to engineer this bispecific, Janssen needed to modify its sequence, but without access to a DNA sequence, it was difficult to proceed.
-Since they did have a protein sample, they took advantage of Rapid Novor’s REmAb® de novo antibody protein sequencing platform.
+Since they did have a protein sample, they took advantage of Rapid Novor’s REmAb® de novo protein sequencing services.
 To design the bispecific, they worked from two antibody sequences which they obtained by sequencing two monoclonal antibodies through REmAb®.

 Thanks to our full coverage and high accuracy, we delivered excellent results.
 The sequences for the two antibodies had a minimum of 30 times coverage over every single amino acid, and hundreds of overlaps, which is why we could confidently claim 100% accuracy.
 Janssen expressed and purified the sequences of both antibodies.
 They found that the anti-TCR Vγ9 antibody bound to human γδT cells, as expected, and showed high specificity for TCR Vγ9.
 They also recapitulated similar results for their anti-TAA2 clone.

 Safeguarding discoveries with de novo antibody protein sequencing

 Using the two aforementioned in-house validated sequences, they engineered the anti-TRGVγ9/anti-TAA2 bispecific human IgG1 antibody.
 Following standard in vitro functional screening tests such as T-cell re-directed killing of TAA2-expressing H929 cells, and were able to prove that the BiTE was capable of mediating T-cell cytotoxicity against tumor cells.